 Your car’s brake system includes a variety of components that translate the force of your foot on the brake pedal into stopping power at each of your four wheels.
 Our brake system experts understand every part of your vehicle’s brake system.
 We’ll carefully inspect every piece, from the pedal to the hydraulic system, calipers, pads, rotors, drums, and computer control (ABS) systems to ensure everything’s working properly and identify any problems or areas of concern.
 Then, we’ll carefully explain our findings with you, help you understand your brake system’s condition, and provide trusted advice for your best plan of action.

 Most modern vehicles use disc brake systems.
 These use a round brake rotor directly attached to each wheel that’s squeezed by a caliper with brake pads to create friction and slow the car down.
 Over time, disc brake pads will wear down, and the discs themselves can warp or wear out with heavy usage.
-At Action Gator, we perform routine disc brake repairs frequently at our locations throughout South and Central Florida.
+At Action Gator, we perform routine disc brake repairs frequently at our locations throughout Central Florida.
 Whether it’s simple brake pad replacement or full pad and rotor replacements, we’ll make sure you have the fresh pads and rotors you need to stop quickly, safely, and reliably.

 Certain vehicles, especially older cars or base models, might use “drum” brakes or a combination of disc brakes on the front wheels and drums on the rear wheels.
 Like disc brakes, drum brakes create friction to slow down the vehicle, but they do it a bit differently.
 These systems use brake pads that are fully enclosed inside a metal drum.
 When the brake pedal is pushed, the pads are pushed outward against the inside walls of the drum, causing friction and slowing the vehicle’s speed.
 Drum brakes are effective, but they’re a bit more difficult to inspect, service, and repair.
 The brake experts at Action Gator are fully trained, equipped, and experienced to fix any issue you could be having with your drum brakes.